SELinuxProject/selinux-notebook/src/terminology.md

 **Mandatory Access Control**

-An access control mechanisim enforced by the system.
+An access control mechanism enforced by the system.
 This can be achieved by 'hard-wiring' the operating system and applications or via a policy that conforms to a **Policy**.
 Examples of policy based MAC are **SELinux** and SMACK.